byte-physics/igortest/docu/sphinx/source/advanced.rst

 generator wave elements.
 Thus the case that `ParamIsDefault(arg)` is true never happens.

+When setting up a multi data test case with a data generator returning wave references then the test case can also use typed waves.
+Supported are text waves (``WAVE/T``), waves with data folder references (``WAVE/DF``) and waves with wave references (``WAVE/WAVE``).
+For such a test case or reentry function the associated data generator must return a wave reference wave where each wave element refers to a wave of the fitting type.
+For a test case setup with the generic ``WAVE`` the type is not fixed for all elements of from the data generator.

  See also :ref:`example13`.

 Multi Data Test Cases with Background Activity